 You may start off your retirement with certain needs, but those needs inevitably will change.
-Make sure you evaluate your withdrawal rate with your financial professional at least annually to make sure you are not drawing too much or too little, and are taking life changes into account.
+Make sure you evaluate your withdrawal rate with your financial professional at least annually to ensure that you are not drawing too much or too little and are taking life changes into account.

-Deciding when to take Social Security varies by individual.
-Conventional wisdom suggests taking Social Security as late as possible, but that may not be the best decision, depending on your health, marital, and financial status.
-A financial professional can help you determine your ideal time.
+Deciding when to take Social Security is an individual decision.
+Conventional wisdom suggests taking Social Security as late as possible, but that may not be the best decision for you, depending on your health, marital, and financial status.

-Build in time to make necessary changes to your portfolio before you retire.
-That way you are ready and are not making any unnecessary shifts during retirement.
+Build your strategies in time to make necessary changes to your portfolio before you retire.
+That way, you are ready and will not be making unnecessary shifts during retirement.
 In general, a retirement portfolio is less about growth and more about income.